laurentqro/todolist/README.md

 + Custom typeface with Adobe TypeKit.
 + Ajax for task deletion.
 + Deployment to Heroku.
 One staging and one produtcion server.
-+ Custom domain name with Heroku [Happytodolist.com](http://www.happytodolist.com).
++ Custom domain name with Heroku [happytodolist.com](http://www.happytodolist.com).
-+ Google Analytics, using Daniel Kehoe's [workaround for Rails 4](http://railsapps.github.io/rails-google-analytics.html/).
++ Google Analytics, using Daniel Kehoe's [work-around for Rails 4](http://railsapps.github.io/rails-google-analytics.html/).
-+ Work in progress: Facebook login with omni-auth.